nyorain/vil/docs/performance.md

 - allow to enable/disable it (as well as some more detailed options) via meson_options
 - better memory tracking, we just track a small number of places at the moment that were suspects for leaks or significant overhead in the past.

+Notes/observations:
+- Copying large amounts of data on the GPU is generally not a problem.
+  Even capturing many MBs of data (e.g. with transform feedback or buffer/image inspection) usually runs smoothly.
+It breaks down only when capturing like houndred MBs in every frame (could only achieve this with transform feedback where a single draw command draws the whole scene so far).
+  On the CPU, we are much more limited and should *never* variable sized application data when we can get around it.
+Copying even 4MB per frame via memcpy can cause significant problems.
+Just use the mapped GPU buffers directly.